sureshvenkatesan/jas_helm_install/README.md

 ```

-In the xray pod xray-service.log I see:
+If in  the xray pod xray-service.log you see:
 ```
 JF_SHARED_DATABASE_URL              : postgres://cloudsql-proxy:5432/xray?sslmode=disable
 JF_SHARED_RABBITMQ_VHOST            : xray